 Another afternoon, he had been chopping ice in that same kitchen, while I was watching baseball in that same living room.
 Suddenly, I heard some psychotic whistling.
 (I'll expound on that whistling in a bit.)
 The pick went through his index finger.
 He continued to whistle as he wiped up the blood, and fixed himself up as if the kitchen was a M*A*S*H unit.
 He said nothing during either of these incidents.

 Our family was large and loud, but mostly loud.
 It was newsworthy when one person at our dinner table would talk while the others listened.
 No one ever really listened.
 Sunday dinner, which began around 1:P.M., usually had 4-6, sometimes 6-8 of us around the table, competing for air time, as we were already being drowned out by the Yankees on the living room set.
 My grandfather's television and stereo went to eleven long before Spinal Tap.

 A typical meal would start politely, with food carefully passed around, and manners we'd somehow pull out of a hat for 30 seconds at a time.
 Then, as if plotting the sabotage since the week prior, my grandmother would come to bat, like Joe Pepitone, eager to hit one out of the park.
 She'd bring up some inappropriate subject for the dinner table, usually about money or another relative.
 This would rile my father.
-Then I'd chime in, usually with the old stand-by missive, "you're missing my point," even when I hadn't any, just because it felt right.
+Then I'd chime in, usually with the old stand-by missive, "you're missing my point," even when I hadn't any.
 In record time, this faux-Waltons get together was a din of demented barking, with points being made to no one.